jpooksy/paradime-dbt-nba-challenge/README.md

+# dbt™ Data Modeling Challenge - NBA Edition

+## Requirements
+After submissing

 # dbt™ Data Modeling Challenge - NBA Edition: Example Submission
-An exemplar submission for the dbt™ data modeling challenge - NBA Edition, showcasing techniques eligible for cash prizes.
+here's an example project that fulfills all requirements and would be elligble eligible for cash prizes.
 Feel free to use this template for your submission, but ensure your insights are unique!

 ## Table of Contents
 1. [Introduction](#introduction)